Schumacher-Group-UPB/PHOENIX/README.md

 An easy way to try out PHOENIX are the Jupyter notebooks available in the `examples` directory.

 ### Docker Container
-We offer a Docker container that has all dependencies included and provides and easy way to try out PHOENIX via the included example Jupyter Notebooks.
+We offer a Docker container that has all dependencies included and provides an easy way to try out PHOENIX via the included example Jupyter Notebooks.
 #### Prerequisites:
 * Windows/MacOS: Docker Desktop ([install guide](https://docs.docker.com/desktop/))
 * Linux: Docker Engine ([install guide](https://docs.docker.com/engine/install/)) or Docker Desktop ([install guide](https://docs.docker.com/desktop/setup/install/linux/))